LIFE ENERGY POVERTY NEXUS – Empowering Member States to Combat Energy Poverty

 ECOSERVEIS Association (Spain)

-NGO CEESEN (Estonia)
+CEESEN (Estonia)

 University of Tartu (Estonia)

-Metropolitan Research Institute Kft (Hungary)
+Metropolitan Research Institute (Hungary)

 Associated partners: